-Refer to CHECKING BELT TENSIONER SPRING TENSION AND BELT WEAR in Lubrication and Maintenance/500 Hour/12 Month Section for additional information on the belt tensioner.
+Refer to CHECKING BELT TENSIONER SPRING TENSION AND BELT WEAR in Lubrication and Maintenance/500 Hour/12 Month section to determine if belt needs replacing.

-- 1. Inspect belts for cracks, fraying, or stretched out areas.
-Replace if necessary. - 2.
-To replace belt with automatic tensioner, release tension on belt using a long handled 1/2 inch drive tool in square hole in end of tensioner arm.
+1. Release tension on belt using a long-handled 1/2 in. drive tool in square hole on end of tensioner arm.